tony-0tis/interlayer/README.md

 ##### !!!
 UPDATE 0.4.0: `startPath` and `rootPath` in `config` replaced with `initPath`. `numOfServers` and `clusters` replaced with `workers`. `useWatcher` replaced with `restartOnChange`.
 New ability to init server with pass the config file name in the first argument.
 ##### !!!
 UPDATE 0.5.0 - 0.6.0: Fix returning of JSON objects, buffers, numbers, booleans, nulls, functions, undefined, symbols.
 This version could broke your code.
 ##### !!!
 UPDATE 0.7.0: Changed the way server and modules are initialized.
+##### !!!
+UPDATE 0.8.0: Refactor, might broke init.
+##### !!!
+UPDATE 0.9.0: Rafactor, removed `disableNagleAlgoritm` and `setDisableNagleAlgoritm` because is disabled in node.js by default as of version v0.1.92, use `noDelay` and `setNoDelay` instead.
+For POST requests start using formidable node.js library, return html files when errors(404.html,503.html)

 ## Features
 - Serving Static Content
+- Upload files
 - Auto-reload server on file change (reload on new files not supported)
 - Clusterization
 - Postgres\mysql\redis built-in DAL's for data storage
 - Mailgun\sparkpost build-in mail sender packages
 - Localization
+- WebScoket

 ---